 Visit Kazimierz or Krakow’s Jewish neighborhood

 Krakow’s Kazimierz used to be were Polish Jews and Polish Catholics coexisted for centuries.
 Jews, who had been expelled from countries all around Europe, found their home in Poland.
 Here, they grew rapidly and lived in peace, making Kazimierz one of the most important sites in the Jewish worlds.
 Unfortunately on the Second World War, Jews were moved into a ghetto, and many were killed or fled to other countries.
 Today, there are very few Jews in Kazimierz, however their culture is still embedded in the area in the restaurants, synagogues, and in monuments made to them after the war terror.
 The biggest Jewish Festival in the world also takes place here.
-You must visit Kazimierz with a tour to make sense of it, and luckily there is a free walking tour offered for Jewish Krakow which covers Kazimierz, the ghetto and also Oskar Schindler’s factory.
+You must visit Kazimierz with a tour to make sense of it, and luckily there is a walking tour offered for Jewish Krakow which covers Kazimierz, the ghetto and also Oskar Schindler’s factory.

 Eat zapiekanki at Plac Nowy